kdabug/seq-exp-react-royals-lab/README.md

 ## Getting Started:
 - Fork and clone this repo.
+- Notice how I moved the back-end to the root directory.
+- The front-end is located inside client.

 ## Deliverables:
 - Complete the CRD functionality for front-end and back-end for Queens.